Can supervise: YES

 A representation of space that includes both geometric and semantic information enables a robot to perform high-level tasks in complex environments.
 Identifying and categorizing environments based on onboard sensors are essential in these scenarios.
 The Kinectâ¢, a 3D low cost sensor is appealing in these scenarios as it can provide rich information.
 The downside is the presence of large amount of information, which could lead to higher computational complexity.
 In this paper, we propose a methodology to efficiently classify indoor environments into semantic categories using Kinectâ¢ data.
 With a fast feature extraction method along with an efficient feature selection algorithm (DEFS) and, support vector machines (SVM) classifier, we could realize a fast scene classification algorithm.
 Experimental results in an indoor scenario are presented including comparisons with its counterpart of commonly available 2D laser range finder data.

-Ranasinghe, RS, Andrew, LLH & Everitt, D 1999, 'Distributed contention-free traffic scheduling in IEEE 802.11 multimedia networks', IEEE Workshop on Local and Metropolitan Area Networks, pp. 18-28.View/Download from: Publisher's site
+Ranasinghe, RS, Andrew, LLH & Everitt, D 1999, 'Distributed contention-free traffic scheduling in IEEE 802.11 multimedia networks', 10TH IEEE WORKSHOP ON LOCAL AND METROPOLITAN AREA NETWORKS, SELECTED PAPERS, 10th IEEE Workshop on Local and Metropolitan Area Networks (LANMAN 99), IEEE, COOGEE BEACH, AUSTRALIA, pp. 18-28.View/Download from: Publisher's site

 Ranasinghe, RS, Andrew, LLH & Everitt, D 1999, 'Impact of polling strategy on capacity of 802.11 based wireless multimedia LANs', IEEE International Conference on Networks, ICON, pp. 96-103.View/Download from: Publisher's site